Private API

 sys_struct_hash::Vector{UInt8}

-sys::Union{Nothing, ModelingToolkit.System}
+full_sys::Union{Nothing, ModelingToolkit.System}

 : Default: Pair[]guesses::Vector{Pair}

-: Default: Pair[]set_psys::Any
+: Default: Pair[]inputs::Union{Symbolics.Arr, Vector{Symbolics.Num}}

-: Default: nothing
+: Container for the control functions.
+Default: nothing

 SymbolicAWEModels.SimFloat